-The Diversity of End of Life Care: A Handbook on Caring for Jewish, Christian and Muslim Patients has been written with the support of medical and religious experts.
+- Diversity in End of Life Care: A Handbook on Caring for Jewish, Christian and Muslim Patients

 'An essential document which I'm sure will be of tremendous value to medical practitioners and others engaged in this field.'

-If you wish to receive a printed copy of the Handbook or discuss training sessions for your institution, contact firstname.lastname@example.org.
+Download your copy here.
+If you wish to receive a printed copy of the Handbook, contact firstname.lastname@example.org.

 - Online Resources - Publications